 “Uneducated Because Father Died”

-William Branham repeatedly claimed that he was not educated because he had to stop going to school when he was a boy after his father died in order to work and take of his family,
+William Branham often claimed that he was not educated because he had to leave school as a boy after his father's death to work and support his family, as shown in the following accounts:

 “And I never heard in my life of this gallant man, Mr. Upshaw.
 You know in my talk that I'm uneducated.
 I was raised in a big family of ten children.
 I got not even a grammar school education.
 Seventh grade was as far as I got in school.
 I had to go to work, take care of nine children.
 My father wasn't very healthy, died young, and I had to work.
 I never got my education, I would've knew mister Upshaw.”
 “Who Hath Believed Our Report?”
 (51-0719).